 Hurricanes are tropical cyclones meaning they spin and rotate to move.
 That means that no window is safe during a storm.
 The debris blowing around and spinning with the storm is just as likely to hit a window facing the water as it is to hit a window not facing the water.

 There are a variety of ways to help protect your windows from a storm that are not myths.
-Some of the most efficent ways are:
+Some of the most efficient ways are:

 Storm shutters are a great way to protect your home from damaging winds and flying debris.
 They are also very easy to close up and you don’t have the hassle of cutting and measuring all of the plywood before every hurricane and trying to remember which piece of wood goes to which window.

-CWS windows are great for a variety of reasons.
+Impact resistant windows are great for a variety of reasons.
 If you have to replace some windows in your house or are planning on building a sunroom in Florida you might want to consider using this type of glass.
 The reason why is it has double the strength than your average window.
-It also has screen features with metal tabs for maximum durability and it has interlocking vents to ensure waterproofing.
 Another positive attribute about these windows are that it meets all of the energy efficient requirements from the US Department of Energy, it meets all of the Florida codes and is commercially rated for residential use.
-Below is a video about the local glass company CWS and how it is made specifically for making your home more energy efficent and protected against Floridas natural disasters.

 All in all, if you live in Florida your house is likely to experience the harsh winds and debris of a hurricane.
 Don’t try to take a short cut when it comes to boarding up your windows and making your house secure because that could lead to bigger troubles and expenses farther down the road.
 If your window breaks during a hurricane because it is not made to withstand the storms then you will have all of that wind and water blowing into your house messing up all of your belongings and the pressure would build up and mess with your infrastructure.
 Sometimes it is ok to cut corners but when it comes to your house, do you really want to risk it?